Protecting Your Rights After A Burn Injury

-Depression, anxiety, and post-traumatic stress disorder (PTSD) are all common.
-For those who have been caught on fire, electrocuted, or suffered a painful chemical burn, the emotional and psychological scars can be worse than the physical ones, leaving the person to suffer from horrible nightmares and anxiety when around triggering events or situations.
+Depression, anxiety and post-traumatic stress disorder (PTSD) are all common.
+For those who have caught on fire, have been electrocuted or have suffered painful chemical burns, the emotional and psychological scars can be worse than the physical ones, leaving the person to suffer from horrible nightmares and anxiety when around triggering events or situations.

 Many burn victims must go through years of counseling and psychiatric care to cope with what they have endured.

 People can seek two general categories of damages in a burn injury case under Florida law: compensatory and punitive.
 Compensatory damages include economic damages such as lost wages and medical bills and noneconomic damages such as emotional distress and pain and suffering.